24-30 June 2019

 - Choose a day during Deafblind Awareness Week (24-30 June) to hold your walk.

 - Set a location and decide on a route for the walk - why not start and end the walk at your Sense shop or service so people can find out more about Sense before and after the walk.

 - Register your walk with us below so that we can send you our toolkit with more tips and materials for the walk.

 - Spread the news in your community about the walk – the more people take part, the merrier!

 - Why not step up your game and do some fundraising for your walk?

 Sense Walks’ first steps

+In 2016, inspired by the memory of Roger, a mass sensory walk took place in Exeter, led by the Deputy Lord Mayor.
 We were so inspired by Roger’s Walk, that we decided to make walks a part of every Deafblind Awareness Week.
-And the tradition of the Sense Walk has continued ever since.